 At this point, you can fill it up with rice or gravel as it is.
 However, you can also glue it down the middle from the inside.
 The second option would result in the type of draft stopper that slides under the door and holds onto it from both sides.

-How to Make a Fabric Slam Guard
+Fabric Slam Guard

 As I have already mentioned, making a fabric slam guard similar to the Original Cushy Closer is easy.
 You’ll need two small fabric rectangles, a piece of elastic, and a bit of stuffing.
 Once again, you can either sew or glue three sides of your fabric rectangles front to front, and then invert them.